Parwal Aloo ki Sabzi

 - Set aside.

-Heat mustard oil in the hard anodized pan or heavy bottom pan.
+Heat mustard oil in a heavy bottom pan.
 Smoke the oil and then reduce the flame to medium.
 It is very important to smoke the mustard oil before use g it in cooking.

 - Add asafetida/hing, cumin seeds, turmeric, coriander powder, fennel powder, red chili powder and salt to it.
 Stir all the spices in mustard oil for few seconds on low flame.
 Do not burn the spices.